-NASA To Attempt To Knock An Asteroid Off-Course For The First Time Ever
+NASA To Attempt To Knock An Asteroid Off Course For The First Time Ever

-NASA and the European Space Agency (ESA) announced this week updated plans to launch a spacecraft towards an asteroid in order to knock it off-course, a test plan that may come in handy some day should a space rock seriously threaten the planet (again).
+NASA and the European Space Agency (ESA) announced this week updated plans to launch a spacecraft toward an asteroid in order to knock it off course; a test plan that may come in handy someday should a space rock seriously threaten the planet (again).

-As EarthSky reports, the Double Asteroid Redirection Test (DART) mission will launch in 2021, reach is target in 2022, and will then be followed up with a second mission, to see if it worked, some time later.
+As EarthSky reports, the Double Asteroid Redirection Test (DART) mission will launch in 2021, reach its target in 2022, and will then be followed up sometime later with a second mission to see if it worked.

 Didymus And Didymoon

 Way out there in space, millions of miles away, is a binary asteroid system.
 The larger of the two space rocks is Didymus, at about 800 feet wide.
-It’s accompanied by a “moon” of sorts, the 525-foot wide “Didymoon.”
+It’s accompanied by a “moon” of sorts, the 525-foot-wide “Didymoon.”
 The smaller body is NASA’s target.

 Why Didymoon?
 Its size makes it perfect for the test.
 Roughly equivalent in size to Egypt’s Great Pyramid of Giza, Didymoon is the size of asteroid that gives NASA the most concern.
 Smaller ones generally burn up in the atmosphere before causing much damage.
 Larger ones are easier for NASA to track.
-But small-to-medium sized rocks like Didymoon can slip past detection and then not show up until it’s too late – like the one that exploded over Chelyabinsk, Russia in 2013, injuring over a thousand people and causing hundreds of millions of dollars in property damage.
+But small-to-medium-sized rocks like Didymoon can slip past detection and then not show up until it’s too late – like the one that exploded over Chelyabinsk, Russia, in 2013, injuring over 1,000 people and causing hundreds of millions of dollars in property damage.

 RT @ESA_Tech: @elakdawalla an ESA colleague made a modification of your Planetary Society diagram to help communicate the small size of Didymos's Didymoon – would we be okay to use publicly with appropriate credit? pic.twitter.com/xGX59eSDml